 Define the most annoying and unpleasant troubles of your customers—and offer an easy-to-use solution.
 Every cat owner would be grateful for an effective way to eliminate the need for daily scooping.

-Traditional pet doors often cause troubles: unwanted guests may enter the house; pets may be afraid to push their head up against the door; they may be hard to lock after letting a pet in, causing drafts; and so on.
+Traditional pet doors often cause trouble: unwanted guests may enter the house; pets may be afraid to push their head up against the door; they may be hard to lock after letting a pet in, causing drafts; and so on.

 Smart doors eliminate these risks.
-Their functioning is based on a RFID component, whether it is a pet’s embedded microchip or a tag in a smart collar.
+Their functioning is based on an RFID component, whether it is a pet’s embedded microchip or a tag in a smart collar.
 A smart door receives a signal from the component and recognizes the pet’s presence.
 As it approaches, the system opens the door and then automatically locks it.